 Good fit if: You want the fastest path from draft → optimized page with minimal setup.

-Note: Surfer was acquired recently, which may impact pricing, product direction, and support over time.
+Note: Surfer was acquired recently, which may impact pricing, product direction, and customer support over time.

 3. Frase